-Haiti Accessible Finance Activity
+Accessible Finance Activity

-Expanding Remote Financial Access Using Digital Channels
+Access Using Digital Channels

 Creating economic prosperity for all of Haiti’s citizens remains a challenge today.
-Haiti is the poorest country in the Western Hemisphere with three quarters of the population living on less than US $2 a day, and more than two-thirds of the labor force currently do not hold jobs in the formal sector.
-Despite this, WOCCU’s experience in Haiti demonstrates that Haitians do have money to save, even if the deposits are small.
-However, accessing financial services poses another layer of challenges as reaching a financial institution requires paying high transport costs as the services are often several hours away.
-Furthermore, financial institutions can lack liquidity and the capital needed to introduce new products and services tailored to client demand and to attract new clients to the sector.
+Haiti is the poorest country in the Western Hemisphere, with 59 percent of the population living below the national poverty line of US $2.41 per day, according to the most recent household survey (2012), and only 13 percent of the labor force in the formal sector.
+Despite this, World Council of Credit Unions’ (WOCCU) experience in Haiti demonstrates that Haitians do have money to save, even if deposits are small.
+However, accessing financial services poses another layer of challenges.
+Reaching a financial institution requires paying high transport costs, as services are several hours away and concentrated in the main cities.
+Furthermore, financial institutions often lack liquidity and the capital needed to introduce new products and services tailored to both meet client demand and attract new clients to the sector.

-- Objective 1: Expand financial services and products to rural areas through established groups and digital financial services (mainly field officer banking methodology).
+Objective 1: Expand financial services and products to rural areas through established groups and digital financial services (mainly field officer banking methodology).